 While the market is adopting the few already FDA cleared AI, there is still a learning curve for new innovators to understand how to get their AI through the process.

 Ideally there would be a clearly stated “pathway to market” for AI regulatory clearance, reimbursement, and ultimately commercialization.
-Until that exists, Digital Diagnostics is working closely as a partner with other AI innovators to repeat the successful pathway our product, IDx-DR, took to market.
+Until that exists, Digital Diagnostics is working closely as a partner with other AI innovators to repeat the successful pathway our product, LumineticsCore (formerly known as IDx-DR), took to market.
 We invite those working on their own AI, with goals of making it autonomous, to reach out to us.

 What should drive AI reimbursement?

 At Digital Diagnostics we believe reimbursement for AI, and thus its commercial viability, should be based in the patient outcomes the technology drives.
 If an innovator manages to get reimbursement for a technology, but they are not driving better patient outcomes, there is still more work that needs to be done.
 A redesign of the product, or additional studies should follow, or the reimbursement should discontinue.
 The healthcare system applies this same logic to other healthcare innovations, and we think AI should be no exception.

 If an AI simply increases a physician’s speed but doesn’t expand access and improve outcome by unburdening the physician to see more patients, that technology should be paid for by the physician, like how a practice might pay for their scheduling system.
 If we don’t differentiate between AI that drives patient outcome, and AI that automates other healthcare tasks, we are creating a perverse incentive.
 By doing so, we would be encouraging people to keep physicians in the loop merely to leverage existing Fee for Service (FFS) models, rather than focusing on Value Based Care (VBC).